Who created fake Twitter, Facebook accounts boosting Iran?

 Last month, Citizen Lab, a research group at the University of Toronto, uncovered what it said was a separate pro-Iranian influence operation that used social media to spread bogus articles online and attack Iranian adversaries.

-In its latest report, FireEye identified a network of English-language social media accounts "that engaged in inauthentic behavior and misrepresentation and that we assess with low confidence was organized in support of Iranian political interests," the company said Monday in a report obtained by NBC News.
+FireEye identified a network of English-language social media accounts "that engaged in inauthentic behavior and misrepresentation and that we assess with low confidence was organized in support of Iranian political interests," the company said Tuesday in a report obtained by NBC News.

 "In addition to utilizing fake American personas that espoused both progressive and conservative political stances, some accounts impersonated real American individuals, including a handful of Republican political candidates that ran for House of Representatives seats in 2018."